sk21895/Machine-Learning/Capstone Project/README.md

 The first model we built is with the help of Azure AutoML for training many types of models such as LightGBM, XGBoostClassifier, RandomForest, VotingEnsemble, StackEnsemble etc.The best accuracy obtained from this model is 87.63%

+You can see different experiment details here.
 ![1.Run_details](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/AutoML/Screenshots/1.Run_details.JPG)

+Displaying the accuracy.
 ![2.Accuracy](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/AutoML/Screenshots/2.Accuracy.JPG)

+Displaying the ACU_Weighted.
 ![3.ACU_Weighted](https://github.com/Harini-Pavithra/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree/blob/main/Capstone%20Project/AutoML/Screenshots/3.ACU_Weighted.JPG)

 The model can be futher improved by 2 increasing the estimate timeout for autoML to find best model.Thus a longer timeout will have greater number of models to run and thus higher the performance rate too.